accordproject/models/README.md

 This repository hosts all Accord Project models.
 Models are captured using the [Concerto][concerto] modeling language; a platform and runtime neutral typed schema language.

-The build system for this repository publishes the models to: https://models.accordproject.org
+The build system for this repository publishes the models to https://models.accordproject.org

 Environment Variables used by the build system:

 - SERVER_ROOT : the root URL for the server.
 Used when generating absolute hyperlinks.
 - FORCE_PUBLISH : disabled the download of external models and model validation.
-Should be used with care!
+It should be used with care!

 ---

-Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+Accord Project is an open source, a non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
 The technical charter for the Accord Project can be found [here][charter].

 ## Learn More About Accord Project